HaniSource/components/guides/usage-patterns.md

 This pattern was inspired by [Adam Wathan’s talk at Laracon](https://www.youtube.com/watch?v=MrzrSFbxW7M), where he broke down how to build scalable UI libraries.

-In our case, this convention has been a game changer—especially for managing *multiple variants* of the same component in a clean, CSS-first way.
+In our case, this convention has been a game changer especially for managing *multiple variants* of the same component in a clean, CSS-first way.

 For instance, take our [Tabs](/docs/tabs) component.
 When the tabs group is left- or right-aligned, we want to dynamically remove panel rounding based on whether the active tab is the **first** or **last** item.

-Now here’s the catch: we don’t use any JS, no custom props, no extra logic—just pure CSS selectors made possible by the `data-slot` attributes.
+Now here’s the catch: we don’t use any JS, no custom props, no extra logic just pure CSS selectors made possible by the `data-slot` attributes.

 Here’s a real example for the `outlined` variant: